Start an Easy Garden for Beginners

 Soon your soil becomes depleted and no longer will support healthy plant growth no matter how much chemical feed you give them.

 Adding compost creates good soil and that limits the need for more fertilizers.
-Adding more fertilizers than is necessary will not contribute to what you want to achieve.
+Adding more fertilizers than is necessary will not contribute to what you want to achieve and can be detrimental to the environment.

 Good Garden Tools